wp-statistics/wp-statistics/readme.txt

 = Does WP Statistics support multi-site? =
 WP Statistics doesn't officially support multi-site however it does have limited functionally associated with it and should function without issue.
 However no support is provided at this time.

+Version 8.8 is the first release that should install, upgrade and remove correctly on mutli-site as well as have some very basic support for the network admin menu.
+This should not be taken as an indication that WP Statistics fully support for multi-site, but only as a very preliminary first step.

 = Does WP Statistics report on post hits? =
 Yes, version 6.0 has introduced page hit statistics!